naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

+## Description
-Affiliate Deal Booster is a WordPress plugin designed to automatically curate, personalize, and display affiliate coupon deals and discounts relevant to your site's niche.
-It helps boost your affiliate revenue by showing targeted, high-converting coupons to your visitors.
+Affiliate Deal Booster automates the creation and display of personalized affiliate coupon deals on your WordPress site.
+It tracks clicks for performance insights and incentivizes users with coupon codes, helping bloggers and affiliate marketers boost affiliate revenue effortlessly.

 ## Features

-- Automatically fetches coupon deals from multiple RSS or JSON feed sources.
-- Appends your affiliate ID to all coupon links for tracking.
-- Shortcode `[affiliate_deals]` to display deals anywhere on your site.
-- Admin interface to add and manage coupon feed URLs.
+- Easy admin interface to add, edit, and remove affiliate deals
-- Caches fetched deals for 12 hours to reduce server load.
-- Free basic version with manual feed input.
+- Supports coupon codes with expiry dates
+- Frontend shortcode `[affiliate_deal_booster]` for listing deals
+- Click tracking with AJAX for performance analytics
+- Opens affiliate links in new tabs
+- Lightweight and self-contained single-file plugin

 ## Installation
 1. Upload the plugin PHP file to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the WordPress admin dashboard under Plugins.
-3. Go to **Settings > Affiliate Deal Booster** to configure your affiliate ID and coupon feed sources.
+3. Go to **Affiliate Deal Booster** menu in dashboard to add and manage deals.

 ## Setup

-- Enter your default Affiliate ID for link tracking.
-- Add one or more coupon RSS or JSON API URLs, one per line.
-- Save settings.
+- Add affiliate deals with Title, Affiliate Link, coupon code (optional), and expiry date (optional).
+- Use the shortcode `[affiliate_deal_booster]` in any post or page to display your active deals.

 ## Usage

-- Use the shortcode `[affiliate_deals]` in any post, page, or widget to display the curated affiliate deals.
-- The plugin automatically appends your affiliate ID to the coupon URLs.
+- Visitors see a list of your affiliate deals including coupon codes.

-## Monetization

-- The plugin offers a freemium model: basic deal curation is free, while upgrades can unlock AI-powered deal personalization, automatic affiliate link cloaking, and analytics (future versions).

-## Support

-For issues and feature requests, please contact the plugin author.

----

-Boost your affiliate marketing results with automated, niche-relevant coupon deals using Affiliate Deal Booster.
+- When a visitor clicks a deal, the click is tracked internally and the affiliate link opens in a new tab.
+- Review click performance by inspecting stored click counts via the database or extend the plugin for dashboard stats.

+*For premium features like advanced analytics, customizable widgets, and priority support, upgrade to the premium version coming soon.*